aleksei-udalov/noti/README.md

 Connect to RAM 100% works, but its complicated because there is very small lines.

 In general, dont do it if you cannot hold the soldering iron.

+After success soldering, find bus you connect to with i2cdetect.
+The required bus will has device on 0x3C (0x3D if you change the jumper on display).
+Fix bus in code to your bus.